-Wildlife Facts- why are gorillas rare? the tree climbing lions
+Wildlife facts in Uganda- why are gorillas rare?
+And the tree climbing lions?

-Wildlife facts provides information on some of the true information regarding animals in the wild.
+Wildlife facts provides information on some of the true information regarding animals in the wilderness of Uganda and beyond.

 Indeed, there are so few mountain gorillas remaining for several reasons.
 Firstly, the size of their habitat is rather small .
 Bwindi is only 33 km sq while Virunga volcanoes 450 km sq.
 Densely populated rural areas of 200-400 people per sq km surround these two small forests.
 Here, people make their living through subsistence farming.
 There are threats to the gorillas.
 For example habitat destruction, poaching and disease are the main ones.
 The forests slowly degrade through people illegally harvesting trees or other forest products.
 This reduces its suitability for the gorillas.
 Nonetheless people living around these forests do not eat primates as bush-meat.
 However poachers set snares to capture forest antelopes.
 These snares instead catch and injure the gorillas.